nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 9. **`clear`** : Then, if you want to clear all your contacts and groups, type in this command.
   ![Example9](images/Example9.png)
-  Before you clear out every contacts and groups in the list, there will be a warning window for you to confirm whether you really want to clear out all of the contacts in your list, as shown below.
+  Before you clear out every contacts and groups in the list, there will be a warning window for you to confirm whether you really want to clear out all of the contacts in your list, as shown below. <br>
   ![Example10](images/Example10.png)
 10. **`exit`** : Finally, type in this command to exit the application. <br>